 This is a study about lust and how it can be overcome.
-This study was generated when I realized that in Scripture the unicorn is a symbol for lust.
+This study was generated when I realized that, in the Bible, the unicorn is a symbol for lust.
 Surprisingly, my enlightenment came when I was meditating on a verse in Isaiah that makes no mention of unicorns.

 I revere the Word of God, but I do not always accept conventional Bible interpretation or conventional history because sometimes the conventional is either wrong or too limited.
 I evaluate other interpretations and sources to see if they have greater value.

 In putting together this study, I had to dispense with an admonition to not read between the lines when studying the Bible.
 I was snootily told that we are supposed to live on the lines, not between the lines.
 This play on words sounds cute, but it misses the point.
 Does not the Bible itself say in Psalm 119:18 "Open my eyes, that I may behold wondrous things out of your law"?
 If everything in the Bible is obvious, we would not need for God to open our eyes.

 "The Gap Theory" has been referred to with contempt in the belief that, if there was a race of people who lived on the Earth before Adam's time, and if God wanted us to know about it, He would have said more about it than make a bare reference to their prior existence when He told Adam and Eve to "replenish" the Earth.
 Actually, God throws us tidbits like that as bait to invite us to seek Him for the answers to the questions they generate.

 It turns out that it is important to know the answers to these questions.
 It isn't frivolous to look into the mysteries of the Bible.
 The things I have learned are extremely valuable for helping people stand firm in faith when the world tries to make us feel ridiculous for believing that there is a God, for trusting in Him, and believing that He created the world in six, literal, 24 hour days.